VoIP installation checklist

 💡 These configurations are best addressed during setup, so it’s important to define requirements early and involve the right teams.

-Step 4: Transferring business phone numbers to VoIP
+Step 5: Transfer business phone numbers to VoIP

-If you don’t need to retain current numbers, your VoIP provider can assign new local, national, or non-geographic numbers to suit your business.
+In the rare case that you don’t need to retain existing numbers, your VoIP provider can assign new local, national, or non-geographic numbers to suit your business.

 How to port your business numbers to VoIP